 Who We Are

-Rare Bird Films first project The Other F Word, about aging punk rock icons turned fathers, made its national theatrical debut in 2011, distributed in every major US market by Oscilloscope Laboratories, and was sold internationally through Mongrel and Elephant Eye.
-Showtime then picked it up for a successful two year run.
-Today, The Other F Word continues to build a cult following with downloads on Amazon and iTunes.
-It is currently being adapted by Drew Pearce and Jason Segel into a major motion picture at FOX starring Segel.
+Director Andrea Nevins and producer Cristan Crocker created Rare Bird Films in 2008.
+Their first film as a team was the highly acclaimed documentary comedy The Other F Word, about aging punk rock stars turned fathers.
+The film premiered at major film festivals nationally and internationally.
+Distributed by Oscilloscope Laboratories, the film played in every major US market in 2011, and was subsequently broadcast on Showtime.
+Today, The Other F Word continues to build a cult following on Amazon and iTunes.
+Drew Pearce and Jason Segel are currently adapting it into a major motion picture at FOX starring Segel.

-While filming Happiness and working with NFL superstar Tony Gonzalez, Nevins found another compelling story about the relationship between two brothers, the reluctant football star, Tony, and his older brother and wingman, Chris Gonzalez, whose heart’s desire was to play the game as only his little brother could.
-Play It Forward, produced in association with Strahan’s SMAC Entertainment, was selected as the opening night gala for the 2015 Tribeca/ESPN Sports Film Festival.
-It is the only non-ESPN film in the festival’s nine-year history to win the coveted opening gala spot.
-It was bought at the festival by Showtime and can be seen on all of Showtime’s platforms beginning October 16th, 2015.
+While working with Atlanta Falcons All Star tight end, Tony Gonzalez on Happiness, Nevins observed another football story in the relationship between Tony and his brother, Chris.
+Play It Forward follows the once reluctant football star, Tony, in his last years in the league, and his older brother and wingman, Chris, whose heart’s desire was to play the game as only his little brother could.
+Play It Forward, produced in association with Strahan’s SMAC Entertainment, was selected to screen at the opening night gala for the 2015 Tribeca/ESPN Sports Film Festival.
+It was the only non-ESPN film in the festival’s nine-year history to win the coveted opening gala spot.
+It premiered on Showtime later that year, and continues to be seen on all Showtime’s platforms.

 Our Latest Projects